Internal radiotherapy with radioactive metal (brachytherapy)

-This page tells you about caesium or iridium internal radiotherapy treatment.
-This type of internal radiotherapy is called brachytherapy.
+This page tells you about internal radiotherapy treatment with radioactive metals.
 There is information about

 - Cancer of the neck of the womb (cervix)